 Career Expo for Students

-Careers Expo 2021 brings graduate employers to students to discover opportunities, career pathways and connect with industry.
+Career Expo brings graduate employers to campus across two days for students to discover opportunities, career pathways and connect with industry.
+Career Expo 2023 will be held in March over two days, with each day focusing on different target disciplines.

 Which employers will be at Careers Expo?

-The list of employers and companies that attend Careers Expo changes every year and for our Virtual event in 2021, more than 60 company tables are booked
+The list of employers and companies that attend Careers Expo changes every year, however there are some important things to note.

 Why should I attend Careers Expo?